MatinAniss/gpui-book/src/elements/text.md

 ### InteractiveText

 The `InteractiveText` component allows you to make specific ranges of the text interactive, it allows you to add click and hover listeners for specific text ranges.
-The componenet takes a `ElementId` that must be identical on every frame and a [StyledText](#styledtext).
+The component takes a `ElementId` that must be identical on every frame and a [StyledText](#styledtext).

 ```rust
 {{ #include snippets/interactive_text.rs }}